laravel-enso/enso/README.md

 you need to comment lines 3-to-7 inside `webpack.mix.js` in order for it to work correctly.
 Don't forget to uncomment them back when building without hot module replacement.

+### Using Enso for Your Project

+1. Follow the steps above to install & setup
+2. If you find Enso suited for building a project with it, delete the .git folder, run `git init`, and use a dedicated repo for your custom project
+4. Develop
+5. To update run `composer update` / `npm update` and compile
+6. Breaking changes in the dependencies?
+Update your custom code then update the new versions in `composer.json` and run `composer update`
+7. Need another new project ?
+Start again from the first step

+Note: When we must make breaking changes to the packages, we increase the minor version.
+Due to how dependencies are defined, composer will not update the dependencies for you in that case, that's why you need to look at the changelog, be aware of the changes, update your code and then manually update the dependencies' minor version, so that you can continue to receive updates.

 ### With Enso you get
 A solid starting project, based on [Laravel](https://laravel.com) 5.5, [VueJS](https://vuejs.org) 2,
 [Bulma](https://bulma.io), integrated themes from [Bulmaswatch](https://jenil.github.io/bulmaswatch),